• Skip to main content

 Lat pulldowns may suit you better.

-In fact, you can create your own abbreviated workouts by slotting your preferred exercises into this easy to use template:
+In fact, you can create your own abbreviated workouts by slotting your preferred exercises into this easy-to-use template:

 Abbreviated Workout One